Back

 Facts for Kids

-Botswana is a landlocked country in Southern Africa known for its diverse wildlife and stable democracy.
+Botswana, officially the Republic of Botswana, is a peaceful and beautiful landlocked country in Southern Africa, known for its wildlife and unique landscapes.

 Overview